Colecf/nixos_appimage_failure_reproduce/README.md

 There is also a python script on the desktop to download/build runelite from source to experiment with adding debug statements, but I haven't looked into this deeply.

+Sometimes the vm gets stuck on a black screen while booting up, but retrying fixes it.